UPDATED: October 2, 2020

 Other tour highlights included the great hall with frescoes styled after those seen in Siena government buildings, a view from the upper level battlements across the vineyards, and finally the torture chamber with an authentic iron maiden.
 There’s a moat, drawbridge, chapel, inner courtyard, secret passageways, dungeon, and stables.
 All of course, authentically 13th century.

-And what of the tasting?
 I had the option of tasting ten wines!
 Five of them were reserve wines.
-It was a bit overwhelming for me, and I think I skipped a few, but at least I was conscious enough to take some notes of what I liked.
 There were three red wines and two whites on the reserve tasting.
-I’m not a wine expert, but I do know what I like, and it seems to consistently be the most expensive wines on the menu.
+I’m not a wine expert, but I do know what I like, which is consistently the most expensive wine on the menu.
 I’m not sure what that means, but I think a few other people must agree with me as my favorite, the Anderson Valley Pinot Noir, was sold out.
-I also recommend adding chocolate to your wine tasting.
-Chocolate with the Pinot Noir or the reserve Cabernet is nothing if not divine.
+There is chocolate to go with some of the sweeter red wines – a very popular pairing.

 If you choose not to take the guided tour, Castello di Amorosa is still a destination worth seeing in Napa Valley.
-Perched on the hillside with a view of Mt.
-St. Helena, it’s a beautiful spot to just get outside and wander.
+Perched on the hillside with a view of the Vaca Mountains in the east, it’s a beautiful spot to just get outside and wander.
 Pigs, chickens, and peacocks roam freely.
 You can also opt for a vineyard tour.
 Allow at least an hour to wander around on your own, or 2 – 3 hours for a full tour with a tasting.